jankaltoun/lamstagram-workshop/Guide/Guide.md

 - All the data you need is available on the `User` object.
 - The spacing of the main `VStack` is 16.
-- The spacing of the `HStack` with statistics is 16.
+- The spacing of the `HStack` with statistics is 24.
 - The width and height of the `Image` is 80.
 - You need to apply two modifiers to the long text to size it properly:
   - `.fixedSize(horizontal: false, vertical: true)`
   - `.frame(maxWidth: .infinity, alignment: .leading)`
 - You can use two Spacers to center content
+- Font weight of the bold statistics is `.semibold`

 In case you become lost, here's a little hint of what your view hierarchy should look like: